About the Curriculum and Teacher Education Program

 - Subject area methods concentration without an endorsement

 This is a specialization for a licensed k-12 educator interested in master’s level coursework within their existing endorsement area.

 - Teacher Inquiry This is a specialization for a licensed k-12 educator interested in research projects in the field of teacher knowledge.

-The curriculum and teacher education program offers the following options:
+The curriculum and teacher education program offers the following options for Oregon licensed teachers:

 Commitment to Inclusion and Social Change